 13. Adult Services Responsibilities in Relation to Children

-Adult services and professionals working with adults need to be competent in identifying the service users' or patient's role as a parent.
+Adult services and practitioners working with adults need to be competent in identifying the service users' or patient's role as a parent.
 They need to be able to consider the impact of the adult's condition and/or behaviour on:

 - A child's welfare and development;